- Eating a healthy breakfast will help you perform your best at school and in sports.

 - Yogurt smoothie with a granola bar

-- English muffin with 1 tablespoon almond butter and a carton of low-fat milk
+- English muffin with almond butter and a carton of low-fat milk

-- One serving of whole grain cereal (in a to-go container) with milk and a piece of fruit
+- Whole grain cereal (in a to-go container) with milk and a piece of fruit